lionelvoirol/A_C_project1_time_series_analysis_app/README.md

 ## Project 1 - Time series Analysis app
-Code a Shiny app that fetch financial data and that enables the comparison of different forecasting method on the given price of a stock/bond/indice
+Develop a Shiny app that fetch financial data and that enables the comparison of different forecasting method on the given price of a stock/bond/indice

 ## Prerequisites
 Install and load listed packages